-Whitneyposted about 1 year ago
+Whitneyposted over 1 year ago

 Thanks Whitney!
 I really appreciate the feedback.
 I just want to keep progressing in my photos.

-Best!posted about 1 year ago
+Best!posted over 1 year ago

 Hey!
 I'm new on Chictopia but I'm a photographer myself and here's some tips that make prove useful.

 Ask your photographer to take closeup detail pictures of the outfit.
 And the full length pictures shouldn't take much into the shot than yourself.
 Looking at the look you shot against the brick wall in white dress, see how much space there is between your head and the end of the frame?